The do's and don'ts of buying gems and jewelry away from home.

 As appraisers, we see many clients with items of jewelry bought while on destination vacations, including quite a few from cruise ship vacations.
 More often than not, the story does not have a happy ending.
 For our vacationing friends (as well as others traveling on business), our advice is simple: If you want to buy gems or jewelry away from home, especially on a cruise, do so because you've fallen in love with the piece or as a memento of your vacation, but never buy jewelry for the purpose of "investment."

 The cruise ship travel industry is vast.
-In 2010, industry estimates of cruise ship passengers was 14.8 million with 16.3 million in 2011.
-The industry revenue for the US economy was $37.85 billion.¹ That is ‘b’ as in Billion.
-These statistic present a titanic (if you will excuse the pun) opportunity for deception and puffery from jewelry stores affiliated with the travel business, and vacationers looking to be “entertained.”
-The numbers suggest that the cases we hear about may really only be the tip of the iceberg (again, excuse our reference!).
+According to Cruise Industry News, cruise ships carried an estimated 27.8 million passengers and that number is expected to increase to a whopping 38.7 million by 2027.
+The industry revenue for 2023 is expected to be $25.14 billion and will rise to 35.87 billion by 2027 - that is 'b' as in Billion.
+These statistics present a titanic (if you will excuse the pun) opportunity for deception and puffery from jewelry stores affiliated with the travel business, and vacationers looking to be "entertained."
+The numbers suggest that the cases we hear about may only be the tip of the iceberg (again, excuse our reference!).

 Do Your Research Before You Go